Garsia--Remmel $q$-rook numbers are not always unimodal

 \subsection{Acknowledgements}

-The second author thanks Jim Haglund for first telling us and Bruce Sagan for reminding us about the question of the unimodality of the Garsia--Remmel $q$-rook numbers, and Jonathan Leake for helpful discussions on Lorentzian polynomials.
+The second author thanks Jim Haglund for first telling us and Bruce Sagan for reminding us about the question of the unimodality of the Garsia--Remmel $q$-rook numbers.
+We also thank Jonathan Leake for helpful discussions on Lorentzian polynomials.

 The first author thanks Swee Hong Chan, Hong Chen, Guilherme Zeus Dantas e Moura, and Elizabeth Mili\'cevi\'c for their scintillating dinner conversation at the Mid-Atlantic Algebra, Geometry, and Combinatorics Workshop (MAAGC 2024).
 In particular, we thank Swee Hong for pointing out (in response to a remark by the first author) that although it is obviously \emph{possible} to compute many thousands or millions of $q$-rook numbers to test the conjecture, it is not clear whether anyone \emph{actually had done so}.